 |Doctoral Dissertation Research|

-All course credits beyond the core are distributed in educational leadership, research, critical perspectives, organizational change, and selected specialty content areas.
+All course credits beyond the Core Requirements are distributed in educational leadership, research, critical perspectives, organizational change, and selected specialty content areas.

-A maximum of twenty-four (24) semester hours may be accepted in transfer from an accredited graduate program.
-Transfer credit may be completed prior to admission to the EDLP Ph.D. program provided that the credit is approved by the student's graduate studies committee and that the credit conforms to all other Graduate College requirements.
-Candidates for the Ph.D. must satisfactorily complete a minimum of 51 hours in residence.
+A maximum of 6 credit hours may be accepted in transfer from an accredited graduate program.
+Credits to transfer may be completed prior to admission to the EDLP Ph.D. program provided that the credit is approved by the student's graduate program advisor and that the credit conforms to all other Graduate College requirements.
+Candidates for the Ph.D. must satisfactorily complete a minimum of 69 hours in residence.
 This requirement is completed by courses taken through UVM and taken after the student has been admitted to the Graduate College.

-Dissertation expectations require a Journal Article format with a focus on original research, illustrating mastery of competing theories with the goal of informing knowledge (per Graduate College guidelines).
-This format requires that the candidate will complete one or more journal article(s) with the goal of manuscript submission for publication in refereed journals.
+Dissertation expectations include either a traditional 5-chapter or 3-article format with a focus on original research, illustrating mastery of competing theories with the goal of informing knowledge (per Graduate College guidelines).
+The journal article format requires that the candidate will complete 3 related journal article(s) under the shared proposal topic with the goal of manuscript submission for publication in refereed journals.

 In order to assess students' scholarship and critical thinking, a comprehensive examination is required by the end of a student's course of study (typically the third year).
-The examination consists of a critical, in-depth review/empirical article on a topic to be agreed upon by the student, his/her mentor, and one additional faculty reader, with these individuals approving an abstract of the paper in advance.
-The review/empirical article must demonstrate comprehensive empirical and theoretical mastery of the agreed-upon topic, including relevant knowledge on which the specific research area is based.
+The examination consists of a critical, empirical article on a topic to be agreed upon by the student, their mentor, and one additional faculty reader, with these individuals approving an abstract of the paper in advance.
+The article must demonstrate comprehensive empirical and theoretical mastery of the agreed-upon topic, including relevant knowledge on which the specific research area is based.

-Once the student's advisor and one other faculty member deem the article original and ready for review, the student will schedule a research colloquium on the topic of the paper for the CESS community.
-The student's studies committee will serve as the faculty examiners for the comprehensive examination.
+Once the student's dissertation advisor and 2 additional committee members deem the article original and ready for review, the student will schedule a research colloquium on the topic of the paper for the CESS community.
+The student's faculty committee will serve as the examiners for the comprehensive examination.
 They will, by consensus, assign a grade of fail, conditional pass, or pass for the comprehensive examination.
 The article may later be incorporated into the student's doctoral dissertation if deemed appropriate by the student's dissertation committee.